-Dragsholm Castle Food House is a more informal alternative to the castle’s other eateries and a local meeting spot, where guests and visitors can enjoy a glass of wine and a light meal in magnificent surroundings.
+Dragsholm Slot Food House is a more informal alternative to the castle’s other eateries and a local meeting spot, where guests and visitors can enjoy a glass of wine and a light meal in magnificent surroundings.
 The eatery is also a farm store that offers a window to local farm produce from the castle itself and the surrounding area.
 The eatery is also an incubator for local producers lacking facilities and the knowhow to develop processed food products.

-With the opening of Dragsholm Castle Madhus in the heritage Stately Stable (Herskabsstalden) from 1857, a dream has come true.
+With the opening of Dragsholm Slot Madhus in the heritage Stately Stable (Herskabsstalden) from 1857, a dream has come true.
 A dream to preserve the unique barns, byres and stables, but equally to lend the castle status as a driving force for the development of agriculture and food production in the area.
 We look forward to welcoming you as our guest, whether you wish to enjoy an after-work glass of wine, ice cream in the sun, or a meal inspired by the unique terroir of the municipality of Odsherred.

 See opening hours at the bottom of the page.